-In the spring semester, the program focus shifts to guiding students in finding a paid summer internship in a field of their choice.
+In the spring, the program assists students in finding a paid summer internship in a field of their choice.
 In past summers, our students have held internships at Centro Sol of Johns Hopkins University (Center for Health and Opportunity for Latinos), Johns Hopkins Summer Jobs, YouthWorks (of the Mayor’s Office of Employment Development), labs at the University of Maryland Medical Campus and the prestigious MERIT Program (Medical Education Resources Initiative for Teens), and creative internships with Art With a Heart and The Creative Alliance.
 Several graduates have worked at the NIDA (National Institute of Drug Abuse, a part of NIH) program at Johns Hopkins Bayview Medical Center.

 Additionally, students have the opportunity to attend a one-week “College Boot Camp” at Notre Dame University of Maryland where they experience dorm life, visit classrooms and labs, hear speakers in a variety of professional fields and visit other colleges in the area.